ecoberley/The-Refs-Interface/README.md

 Input the range of the weapon and the distance from the target, i.e. to_hit 300 150

 **search_weapons x**
-Input the keyword you'd like to be searched, i.e. search_weapons arasaka The weapons list includes any and all weapons found on the Cyberpunk 2020 wiki.
+Input the keyword you'd like to be searched, i.e. search_weapons arasaka.
+The weapons list includes any and all weapons found on the Cyberpunk 2020 wiki.
 In addition, the search returns a result if the keyword is present *anywhere* in the weapons description.
 If you say search_weapons 60 to find a range of 60, you will